 His compositions are a fusion of traditional orchestral and more contemporary synthesized pieces.
 Perhaps surprisingly, they blend extremely well with the primitive, low-tech world of the Cat People.

-The former pieces are overbearing, heavy, and invoke a palpable sense of gloom and oppression, while the latter assume a nimble elegance with a calculating aura.
+The former pieces are overbearing, heavy, and invoke a palpable sense of gloom and oppression, while the latter assumes a nimble elegance with a calculating aura.
 Combined they convey a deep sense of urgency and unease, foreboding, an unnatural order.

 Punctuated by the blips and beeps of a data-crunching computer, the dramatic tension is broken suggesting mysterious forces are at work, that all is not as it seems.
 Are we being remotely observed by a deviant sorcerer manipulating a crystal ball?
 I don’t feel entirely in control, that’s for sure.

 Given their notable demo-scene credentials you’d expect the game to go out with a pretty magnificent outro bang.
 It won’t leave you apoplectic like a shell-shocked cat caught in the headlights, but it is a loose-end-tying, competent and genuine conclusion.
 There’s none of that, “Conglaturation!!!
 You have completed a great game.
 And proved the justice of our culture.
 Now go and rest our heroes!” single screen of text nonsense.
-Well, there’s actually two different endings; which one you see depends on whether or not you managed to find the Ilene-rejuvenating amulet of de-stoneification.
+Well, there are actually two different endings; which one you see depends on whether or not you managed to find the Ilene-rejuvenating amulet of de-stoneification.

 Post finale, the credits and shout-outs ramble on longer than ‘War and Peace’.
 Erwin Kloibhofer even acknowledges his parents for giving birth to him, thereby making the game’s creation possible, and you know I don’t think he’s joking; he is German after all. 😉